emtreila/js-heroes-node/tasks/task-4-middleware-pipeline.md

 ## Next Steps

-After completing this task, you'll move on to Task 6: CRUD Operations with Drizzle, where you'll replace hardcoded data with database queries.
-(Note: Task 5 is skipped - the database setup is provided in the Task 6 starter branch.)
+After completing this task, you'll move on to Task 5: CRUD Operations with Drizzle, where you'll replace hardcoded data with database queries.